cqframework/FhirProfileTools/README.md

-Collection of tools for authors of Fast Healthcare Interoperability Resources ([FHIR](http://www.hl7.org/implement/standards/fhir/)) profiles to automate validation and supplemental documentation generation.
+Collection of tools for authors of Fast Healthcare Interoperability Resources ([FHIR](http://www.hl7.org/implement/standards/fhir/)) profiles to automate tasks such as validation and supplemental documentation generation.
 Initial set of tools are for profiles in Excel XML Spreadsheet 2003 format (aka SpreadsheetML), which is typically used to define resources and associated profiles.